progressivis/progressivis/doc/custom_modules.md

         def update(int) -> None: ...
 ```

-Line 23 obtains the "table" input slot.
-Line 24 checks if any item in the table have been updated or deleted since the last call to `next_step`.
-This information is obtained because ProgressiVis's data structures are designed to keep track of these changes.
+Line 23 obtains the "table" input slot using the `Module.get_input_slot(name: str)->Slot` method.
+Line 24 checks if any item in the table has been updated or deleted since the last call to `next_step`.
+This information is obtained because ProgressiVis's data structures are designed to keep track of these changes made by modules.

 (change_management)=
 ### Managing Changes

 ProgressiVis calls `run_step` iteratively on all the modules.
 When entering the method, it is necessary to know what has changed since the last call.
 All the progressive data structures of ProgressiVis provide this information through an internal mechanism.
 The slot holding a `PTable` can be queried to know the table lines that have been created, updated, and deleted.
 The mechanism is identical for a slot containing a `PDict`; each key is given an index so the change mechanism returns the number of keys created, updated, and deleted. `PIntSet` also keeps track of its changes.